 Make your own Mexican feast at home with these yummy, easy to make skillet chicken fajitas served with fresh guacamole, salsa, and all the fixings!

-These skillet chicken fajitas are one of my fam’s favorite meals.
+These skillet chicken fajitas are one of my family’s favorite meals.
 They are not only easy to whip up on the fly, but they can also be made ahead, and any leftovers reheat beautifully.
 These fajitas are the easiest way I know of to get my kids to eat (and enjoy) peppers and onions:-)

 Cast iron skillets are my favorite way to cook fajitas.
-The cast iron, high heat, and sizzling oil work together to give the meat and vegetables a flavor and texture that can’t be duplicated in other cooking mediums.
-I use my 15″ Lodge cast iron skillet for these fajitas; it is the perfect size to accommodate the large amount of chicken and vegetables.
+The cast iron, high heat, and sizzling oil work together to give the meat and vegetables flavor and texture that can’t be duplicated in other cooking mediums.
+I use my 15″ Lodge cast iron skillet for these fajitas.
+It is the perfect size to accommodate the large amount of chicken and vegetables.
 This is the largest cast iron that I own, and I use it often.
 It is perfect for large dishes like fajitas or this shrimp & sausage paleo skillet meal.

-Some recipes call for cooking the veggies and chicken together, but I like to cook each seperately.
+Some recipes call for cooking the veggies and chicken together, but I like to cook each separately.
 I think it is important to get the meat just right (and fully cooked) and follow by cooking the veggies in the same skillet.
-It only takes about 10 minutes extra to cook the these separately, and I think it yields a better end result.
+It only takes about 10 minutes extra to cook these separately, and I think it yields a better end result.

 Make ahead: Most prep can be done early in the day.
-Meat can be placed in marinade and refrigerated.
+Meat can be placed in the marinade and refrigerated.
 Veggies can be chopped or sliced and placed in the fridge.
 When ready to cook, it takes just about half an hour to cook the meal~the meat first, followed by the veggies.

 A note on veggies: I made these once using Trader Joe’s frozen red, yellow & green pepper strips and once using fresh peppers that I sliced myself.
 USE FRESH PEPPERS (and onions).
-The frozen ones tend to get too soft, and the desired texture for fajitas is crisp tender.
+The frozen ones tend to get too soft, and the desired texture for fajitas is crisp-tender.

 A note on chicken: I’ve used frozen chicken tenders and fresh.
 Both work equally well.
-The frozen tenders will partially thaw while in the fridge marinading.
+The frozen tenders will partially thaw while in the fridge marinating.
 Either way, to ensure that chicken cooks through, I always cover the skillet intermittently with a large baking sheet.
 This allows heat to “steam” the chicken and cook the insides.
 I alternately cover and uncover to make sure it is cooked through but also browned and seared on the outside.

 Sides: The sides that we serve with this meal add so much yum to this meal, and most of them can be made ahead also.
 I serve these fajitas with French Onion Cheese Fondue, Chuy’s Inspired Jalapeño Ranch Dip, and Perfect Guacamole in 5 Minutes.
 All of these with the exception of the guacamole can be made ahead, refrigerated, and reheated just before serving.